 Google had a pretty good idea that I wanted to find a coffee shop and not something to brew in the office, so the search engine returned local shops and not nearby grocery stores.
 Using my location, Google found companies that had their location properly configured and returned a easy to read list.
 If I performed the same search on my phone, I could get directions to my chosen shop in a single click.

 In this example, “Coffee” was the primary keyword, but the context I used it in let Google know how it should rank the results it provided.
+This might be rather complicated to understand, so expert digital marketing services provided by Calescence are exactly what you need if you want to make it work.

 Quick Answers And The Knowledge Graph